“When the past no longer illuminates the future, the spirit walks in darkness.”

 What history courses are offered at GRCC?

 GRCC offers a number of survey courses on World history, European history, Latin American history and United States history, as well as numerous specialized upper-level courses such as African-American history, gender and sexuality, immigration and ethnicity, local history and many others.
-Students may also choose to pursue individualized history research projects through independent study courses or participate in a study abroad program, such as our well-known Irish Foreign Studies Program.
+Students may also choose to pursue individualized history research projects through independent study courses.

 Our courses are open not only to history majors and minors but to the college community as a whole.
 Most courses have no prerequisites, although some 200-level courses may have restrictions based on the need for the completion of other courses beforehand.
 For more information on specific courses, please see the college’s course catalog.